 The bachelor party planning traditionally falls on the best man, but it can also be handled by the groom’s brother or another good friend.
 All of the guys in the wedding party get an invite, but you can also include other close friends and family; just ask the groom to put together a guest list.
 Technically, etiquette even allows inviting guys who aren’t in the wedding party, but since herding a big bunch of bachelors can lead to headaches, don’t let the guest list get too long unless the groom specifically requests it.
 You can even invite the bachelor’s dad and future father-in-law to the dinner portion of the evening — just be sure to see them off after dessert, before the real late-night debauchery begins.

 Whatever you do, don’t plan the bachelor party the night before the wedding.
-That’s usually reserved for the rehearsal dinner, and besides, staying out all night and getting hitched in the morning don’t mix.
-If you must (that is, if all the groom’s nearest and dearest live far away and can’t travel until the wedding), you could consider doing it the night before the rehearsal dinner, but it’s generally much better to hold it at least a week and up to three months prior to the big day.
+That’s usually reserved for the rehearsal dinner, and besides, nobody should stay out all night then get hitched in the morning.
+If the groom’s best guys don’t fly in until the week of the wedding, you can consider hosting the bachelor party the night before the rehearsal dinner, but it’s generally best to hold it at least a week and up to two months prior to the big day.

-If you’re planning anything special, whether it’s whitewater rafting or renting a limo, ask for a contract so you know who, what, when, where and how much it’s going to cost you in writing.
+If you’re planning anything costly, whether it’s whitewater rafting or renting a limo, record who, what, when, where and how much in writing, so you can keep track of costs.

 Chances are that people will be drinking, so figure out safe transportation with that in mind.
 Renting a limo can be fun, but it could cost a few hundred bucks.
-For a cheaper option, rent a van and pack in a pile of people as long as you have someone to play designated driver.
-You might also consider taking taxis or other ride-sharing services, like Uber; if you pack in four or five fellas per car, it may be fairly affordable.
-(When you call for the cab, request a van for maximum savings.)
+For a cheaper option, plan to take public transportation, taxis or other ride-sharing services.
+Or, if you have someone willing to play designated driver, rent an SUV.
+If you pack in four or five fellas per car, it may be fairly affordable.

 At the very least, make sure the groom’s transportation is covered by picking him up at home and dropping him off later.
 Not only are his reflexes likely to be impaired by evening’s end, but he’s also the guest of honor, so door-to-door service is only appropriate.
 Likewise, bring extra cash to get guys home in case of an emergency, and don’t hesitate to confiscate keys.
 Saving a life beats saving a few bucks every time.